Do you live from the inside out or the outside in?

 Consider working on the three items below, one for the first three seasons of this year–winter, spring, and summer–and then using the fall to evaluate your progress.

 Work on letting go of perfectionism (which is often a result of Living from the Outside In) and adopt a growth mindset.
+This assures you are capable.
 You can read more about this here.

 The Long Version:

-Consider working on one of these items each month of this year, starting in February and then using December to reflect on your progress.
+Consider working on one of these items each month of this year, starting in January and then using November and December to reflect on your progress.

 If you want to study Living from the Inside Out more in depth, here are ten things you can do: